majackson/cookiecutter-alexa-skill-flaskask-zappa/README.md

 After cutting your project, run `make bootstrap`.
 You should now be able to run the project locally with `make run`.

 ## Tests
 Tests can be run by running `make test`.
+The cookiecutter project provides just one test, for the "Hello, world" view.

 ## Deployment
 Deployment to AWS Lambda is managed through a zappa project, which is already configured in the project.
 You'll need to add your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to `production.env`.
 This file is excluded from git.
 You should then be able to do your initial deploy to Lambda by running `make zappa ZAPPA_CMD="deploy alexa"`.
 Subsequent updates to this same deployment can be performed with `make zappa ZAPPA_CMD="update alexa"`.